GBR GUIDE TO A MAJOR EVENT

 BF will book accommodation on the basis of this guidance.

-Information on Major Competitions can be found at the GBR Major Events Zone
+Specific information on individual Major Competitions can be found at the GBR Major Events Zone

 Always check with BF before making bookings.